jonpas/SigProc/README.md

 # FERI-DronePrep

-Preparation for Done project in second and third year at FERI.
+Preparation for Drone project in second and third year at FERI.